-- 1. Exhibitors may enter and exhibit 4 animals.
-Members may only exhibit 1 animal per lot number. - 2.
+- 1. Exhibitors may enter two animals per class and not more than six per breed. - 2.
 Exhibitors must fill out a Dairy ID Form, 4H-106A, and return it to the Davis County Extension Office. - 3.
 A spring calf must be born after March 1 of the exhibit year. - 4.
 Registration papers on all purebreds must be cleared with leaders before entries are made and members must show proof of registration.
 Any Holstein with an RHA lower than 87% must be entered as a grade animal. - 5.
 Grade calves must show the color and marking characteristic of the breed. - 6.
 Entries will not be accepted without animal id or Premises ID - 7.
 Exhibitor must wear white shirt with 4-H badge and white pants. - 8.
 Unruly animals in the show ring are taken to the side, not shown any further in the ring, but will be placed. - 9.
 If an animal cannot be shown for health reasons, another animal can be shown in same class and lot if approved in writing by Dairy Superintendent. - 10.
 Unclean animal/facility during the fair will result in loss of premium money. - 11.
 Managerial Dairy Cattle do not show for bred/owned female champion but can show for Managerial Dairy female champion. - 12.
 Premiums paid on a purple, blue, red, and white basis.
-Grand champion ribbons are awarded for each breed at the discretion of the dairy judge. - A1: Senior Showmanship 10th-12th grade - A2: Intermediate Showmanship 7th-9th grade - A3: Junior Showmanship 4th-6th grade
+Grand champion ribbons are awarded for each breed at the discretion of the dairy judge.

+A3: Junior Showmanship - 4th-6th grade